FlutterFire UI for Realtime Database

 In general, it is good practice to keep this value as small as possible to reduce network overhead.
 If the height (or width) of an individual item is large, it is recommended to lower the page size.

-Loading and error handlingBy default, the widget will display a loading indicator while data is being fetched from the database, and ignore any errors which might be thrown
+By default, the widget will display a loading indicator while data is being fetched from the database, and ignore any errors which might be thrown

 (such as permission denied).
-You can override this behavior by providing a loadingBuilder
+You can override this behavior by providing a loadingBuilder and errorBuilder parameters to the widget:

-widget is enough to render simple lists of collection data.
+In many cases, the FirebaseDatabaseListView widget is enough to render simple lists of collection data.

 However, you may have specific requirements which require more control over the widget's behavior

-(such as using a GridView
+(such as using a GridView).

-provides the building blocks for advanced configuration at the expense of
+The FirebaseDatabaseQueryBuilder provides the building blocks for advanced configuration at the expense of

 requiring more boilerplate code.
 The widget does not provide any underlying list implementation, instead